How To Layer For Fall Hiking to Stay Cozy and Safe on the Trail

 What’s great about fall hiking

-• Cooler daytime temperatures means your hike doesn’t need to become a total sweatfest!
+• Cooler daytime temperatures mean your hike doesn’t need to become a total sweatfest!

 • The summer crowds have thinned out considerably.